matze-dd/Tex2txt/README.md

 [Back to top](#tex2txt-a-flexible-latex-filter)

 ## Encoding problems
-The LaTeX files normally have to be encoded as plain ASCII or UTF-8.
+Encoding of LaTeX input may be set with option --ienc; the output encoding is fixed to UTF-8.
-Note, however, that in application Python scripts [shell2.py](shell2.py) and [shell2-html.py](shell2-html.py), input encoding can be specified by variable input\_encoding.
+In application Python scripts [shell2.py](shell2.py) and [shell2-html.py](shell2-html.py), input encoding can be specified by variable input\_encoding.
+The Bash scripts currently expect plain ASCII or UTF-8 input.

 Files with Windows style line endings (CRLF) are accepted, but the text output will be Unix style (LF only), unless a Windows Python interpreter